ogmini/Notepad-Tabstate-Buffer/README.md

 ![Screenshot of Deletion](https://github.com/ogmini/Notepad-Tabstate-Buffer/blob/main/Delete-Chunk.png)
 01 - unsigned LEB128 denoting position of 1
-01 - 1 denoting action of "Deletion"
+01 - 1 denotes deletion
+00 - 0 denotes no addition
-00 E7 98 82 64 - Unknown, possibly a hash/CRC of the position and action?
+E7 98 82 64 - Unknown, possibly a hash/CRC of the position and action?
+Interesting this is now 4 bytes

 ### Deletion Chunk by using Delete